cosmos/ibc/spec/ics-4-channel-and-packet-semantics/README.md

 `Identifier`, `get`, `set`, `delete`, and module-system related primitives are as defined in [ICS 24](../ics-24-host-requirements).

-A *channel* is a pipeline for exactly-once packet delivery between specific modules on separate blockchains, which has at least one send and one receive end.
+A *channel* is a pipeline for exactly-once packet delivery between specific modules on separate blockchains, which has at least one send end and one receive end.

 A *bidirectional* channel is a channel where packets can flow in both directions: from `A` to `B` and from `B` to `A`.